All Episodes

 dan friesen

-So that list goes on longer.
+So that list goes on longer, of course.

 alex jones